Braun Series 7 Shaver Review- German Engineering at its Finest

 The Limited Downsides to the Series 7 Shavers

 The earlier version, the 7- 790cc, lacked the wet shaving option.
 Braun has now released an updated model Braun Series 7 799cc, which caters to wet shaving audiences.
 Feature-wise, it offers similar functionalities to its predecessor 790cc but with an additional wet shave capability- albeit, at a small price increase.

 Tip: If you decide to buy the model with the charging and cleaning dock, and you get a wet/dry model you can only officially use gels and creams with the latest 78xx models.

 You cannot officially use gels and creams with the 77xx model shavers.
 The gels and creams can harm the cleaning dock, so their use will invalidate the warranty.
 Some users decide to risk invalidating the warranty and still use gels and creams with their wet/dry shaver (as the shaver can technically handle the gels etc.).
 They clean the shaver first to remove the gels and creams, and then place the shaver in the cleaning station – but Groom+Style cannot officially recommend this.

 Also worth mentioning is the cleaning fluid – it seems to disappear over time, likely due to a natural evaporation.
 Normally, one tends to assume that it has simply been used up but the level drops even if the cleaning station is not being used.

-The Braun Series 7 shavers do have a pop up trimmer that works reasonably well for the basic trimming of sideburns.
-It is however, not a “complete” trimming solution – so you cannot utilise it to trim your facial hair down to stubble or to do fine detailing work.
+The Braun Series 7 shavers do have a pop-up trimmer that works reasonably well for the basic trimming of sideburns.
+It is, however, not a “complete” trimming solution – so you cannot utilize it to trim your facial hair down to stubble or to do fine detailing work.